 Tendon Repair Surgery in the US

-Tendon repair surgery is often very simple.
-It involves suturing the torn ends of the tendon and anchoring them back to the bone they tore from – much like mending and securing broken cables.
+Tendon repair surgery is often straightforward.
+It involves suturing the torn ends of the tendon and anchoring them back to the bone they tore from, much like mending and securing broken cables.
 While this may sound complex, newer surgical techniques have made the procedure much less invasive.

 Orthopedic surgeons now make small incisions and use precise instruments to perform the repair.
 Not only does this approach reduce postoperative pain and aid in recovery, but it also results in less tissue damage.